-Prices of New Homes Rise in Madison, Sales Decrease According to Recent Data
+Newest Numbers Show Prices of New Homes Gain in Madison, Sales Decline

-As a percentage of total closings, new home closings represented 6.8%, unchanged from a year ago.
-Following a year-over-year decline in February, closings of new and existing homes also declined year-over-year in March.
+Out of all housing closings, new home closings accounted for 4.1%.
+This is down from the a year earlier when new home closings represented 5.8% of total closings.
+Following a year-over-year decline in March, closings of new and existing homes also slid year-over-year in April.

 Pricing and Mortgage Trends

-The average per-unit price of newly sold homes increased year-over-year to $311,147 in March, up 31.9% from last year.
-This bump is smaller than the 40.1% surge in February year-over-year.
+The average per-unit price of newly sold homes jumped year-over-year to $271,617 in April, up 5.9% from last year.
+This boost is smaller than the 32.2% gain in March year-over-year.